carssav0404/scriptcraft/README.md

 - **Presentation mode** — slide-by-slide breakdown with a headline and speaker notes per slide.

 Sources supported:
-- **YouTube link** — automatically fetches the video's transcript
+- **Quick Topic** — type any topic, AI researches it and writes the script from scratch
-- **News text** — paste any article text
+- **News Text** — paste any article text
-- **PDF document** — upload a PDF and its text is extracted automatically
+- **PDF Document** — upload a PDF and its text is extracted automatically
 - **AI Chat** — freeform conversation to draft or revise a script exactly how you want it
 - **Check Level** — analyze how easy or hard a topic is for the average student

-Every folder acts as a project/topic, and all generated scripts are saved to your history so you can pick up where you left off.
+Every folder acts as a project, and all generated scripts are saved to that folder's history, so you can pick up where you left off — even across different source types.

 ## Tech Stack

 - **Frontend & Backend:** Next.js (App Router, TypeScript, Tailwind CSS)
 - **Auth & Database:** Supabase (Google OAuth, Postgres, Row Level Security)
 - **AI:** Groq API (Llama-based model) for script generation, difficulty analysis, and chat
-- **Other:** `youtube-transcript` for video transcripts, `pdf-parse` for PDF text extraction
+- **Other:** `pdf-parse` for PDF text extraction

 ## How It Works

 1. Sign in with Google
 2. Create a folder for your topic/project
 3. Choose **Speech** or **Presentation Script**
-4. Pick a source (YouTube, News, PDF, or Chat)
+4. Pick a source (Quick Topic, News, PDF, or Chat)
 5. Get your generated script instantly, saved to your folder's history

 ## Getting Started (local development)